-Find it In: CO2 standards, EU light-duty vehicle CO2 regulation, EU vehicle targets, Fuel economy, GHG standards, Global Roadmap, Passenger Vehicles, Vehicle emissions standards2011.07.27
+Find it In: Efficiency, EU light-duty vehicle CO2 regulation, EU vehicle targets, Fuel economy, GHG emissions, Passenger Vehicles, Vehicle technology2012.02.27